dalton-f/chess/notes.md

 - Coordinate to index (functions)
 - Psuedo-legal move generation
 - Computer to make random moves
-- Generating a random FEN string
+- Generating a random legal FEN string
 - Evaluation of a position

 --